mathieu-benoit/acm-workshop/content/gke-cluster/enforce-network-policies-policies.md

 ### Require labels for Namespaces and Pods

-As a best practice and in order to get the `NetworkPolicies` working in this workshop, we need to guarantee that that any `Namespaces` have a `name` label and `Pods` have an `app` label.
+As a best practice and in order to get the `NetworkPolicies` working in this workshop, we need to guarantee that any `Namespaces` have a label `name` and `Pods` have a label `app`.

 Define the `namespaces-required-labels` `Constraint` based on the [`K8sRequiredLabels`](https://cloud.devsite.corp.google.com/anthos-config-management/docs/reference/constraint-template-library#k8srequiredlabels) `ConstraintTemplate` for `Namespaces`:
 ```Bash